seanmorley15/seanmorley15/README.md

 ---

-I'm a Computer Science & Engineering student at the University of Connecticut, an indie developer, and the founder of [**AdventureLog**](https://github.com/seanmorley15/AdventureLog), a self-hosted travel tracker and planner designed for the modern traveler.
+I'm an Electrical Engineering student at the University of Connecticut, an indie developer, and the founder of [**AdventureLog**](https://github.com/seanmorley15/AdventureLog), a self-hosted travel tracker and planner designed for the modern traveler.
 AdventureLog allows users to track their travels, visualize trips on a map, and plan future journeys, all-in-one.

 🧠 I'm currently learning: